 Using physical envelopes can present a problem if you start creating too many categories.
 You may end up with a huge stack of envelopes to manage.

-While it’s entirely personal preference how many envelopes/categories you have, here are some cash envelope categories I’d recommend to get you started.
+While it’s entirely personal preference how many envelopes/categories you have, here are some cash envelope budget categories I’d recommend to get you started.

 - Dining out

 In addition to typical expense categories, you may want to create some sinking fund envelopes for unexpected or infrequent costs.

 Some saving envelope ideas for sinking fund categories: